 Q: If I receive my mouthpiece for a custom order and I feel its tip size needs to be adjusted slightly, is that possible?

 A: Yes.
-All custom Legacy Series mouthpiece orders are able to be tip-size changed free of charge one time, within a range of .010", or one full size.
+All custom Legacy Series mouthpiece orders are able to be tip-size changed free of charge one time, within a range of .005", or one half size.

 Q: What does the Slant Legacy play/sound like?

 A: The Slant Legacy HR is a true-to-design replica of the original Link Slant HR piece from the 60s.
 As a result, it has a low rollover baffle and a warm, pleasing classic tenor tone.
 It's not a powerhouse mouthpiece, rather it performs like the originals did; It has a beautiful, centered core that never gets harsh when it is pushed, yet it still projects to the back of the room when you push it.
 In modern settings like jazz clubs & theaters, players always feel they have plenty of projection & power to meet modern standards.
 However, the pieces never get strident or harsh in the upper register when they are pushed, which is all built into the design.

 Q: What does the Double-Ring Legacy play/sound like?